Lightmatters

 The Mann lab

 We are here to show that light in matter... matters.
 By structuring the material using nanophotonic engineering, light can play a dominant role in many material properties!
 This is well-known for the color: strong coupling between a material transition and an optical resonance results in a dramatically altered absorption spectrum.
-In the Lightmatters group we are extending this light-matter paradigm far beyond the color of a material: to thermal conductivity and topological order, for example.
+In the Lightmatters group we are extending this light-matter paradigm far beyond the color of a material.
 If you are interested, please see if there are vacancies available or reach out.

 Publications.
 Some recent papers from the group are: